Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War of 1812.
 In addition, it is included in the Michigan Historical Commission series list.
 A significant historical date for this entry is July 16, 1812.

 Location.
 45° 52.646′ N, 84° 38.705′ W. Marker is on Mackinac Island, Michigan, in Mackinac County.
-Marker is at the intersection of Lake Shore Drive (State Highway 185) and British Landing Road, on the left when traveling north on Lake Shore Drive.
-The marker is on the west shore close to the north end of the island.
+It is at the intersection of Lake Shore Drive (State Highway 185) and British Landing Road, on the left when traveling north on Lake Shore Drive.
+The marker is on the west shore close to the north end of the island, between mile markers 4 and 5.
 Touch for map.
-Marker is in this post office area: Mackinac Island MI 49757, United States of America.
+Marker is at or near this postal address: 7641 British Landing Road, Mackinac Island MI 49757, United States of America.
 Touch for directions.

 Paid Advertisement